 (3) Voting Conflicts.

-Notwithstanding paragraph (1), Florida law allows appointed public officers to vote on matters that may inure to the officer's special private gain or loss, to the special gain or loss of a relative as defined above, to the special gain or loss of a principal by whom the officer is retained or a business associate of the officer so long as the nature of the private interest is disclosed prior to the vote.
+Florida law prohibits appointed public officers from voting on matters that may inure to the officer's special private gain or loss.
+Any appointed public officer who abstains from voting in an official capacity upon any measure that the officer knows would inure to the officer's special private gain or loss, or who votes in an official capacity on a measure that the officer knows would inure to the special private gain or loss of any principal by whom the officer is retained or to the parent organization or subsidiary of a corporate principal by which the officer is retained other than an agency as defined in section 112.312(2), Florida Statutes; or which the officer knows would inure to the special private gain or loss of a relative or business associate of the public officer, shall make every reasonable effort to disclose the nature of the officer's interest in a memorandum filed with the Board's corporate secretary, who shall incorporate the memorandum in the Board's minutes.
+If it is not possible to file the memorandum prior to the vote, the memorandum must be filed with the corporate secretary no later than 15 days after the vote.
+In addition, no appointed public officer shall participate in any matter that would inure to the officer's special private gain or loss; which the officer knows would inure to the special private gain or loss of any principal by whom the officer is retained or to the parent organization or subsidiary of a corporate principal by which the officer is retained; or which the officer knows would inure to the special private gain or loss of a relative or business associate of the officer, without first disclosing the nature of the officer's interest.
+"Participate" means any attempt to influence the decision by oral or written communication, whether made by the officer or at the officer's direction.
 If the officer intends to make any attempt to influence the decision prior to the meeting at which the vote will be taken, the officer must complete a Memorandum of Voting Conflict for State Officers prior to making any such attempt and file the Memorandum with the Board's corporate secretary for incorporation into the Board minutes.
 The corporate secretary will provide a copy of the Memorandum to the other Board members and will publicly read the form at the next meeting.
 If the officer does not intend to make any attempt to influence the decision except by discussion or vote at the meeting, the officer must orally disclose the nature of the conflict in the matter before participating and file a Memorandum of Voting Conflict with the Board's corporate secretary within 15 days after the vote.
 The form must be incorporated into the minutes of all meeting, a copy provided to all other Board members, and the form must be publicly read at the next meeting after the form is filed.

 (4) Conflicting Employment or Contractual Relationship.

 Officers and employees are prohibited from holding any employment or contract with any university or business entity subject to regulation by the Board of Governors or which is doing business with the Board of Governors.
 Officers and employees are also prohibited from holding any employment or having a contractual relationship that will pose a frequently recurring conflict between private interests and public duties, or which will impede the full and faithful discharge of public duties.